rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/setup.md

 **5.Mailbox Setup -** It is required to configure a mailbox for the Helpdesk system for sending emails/ notifications to the users

-i.
-You can set  Gmail, Yahoo, Outlook/Hotmail and other custom accounts as mailboxes.
+i) You can set  Gmail, Yahoo, Outlook/Hotmail and other custom accounts as mailboxes.
 ![5_mailbox_setup](https://cloud.githubusercontent.com/assets/8191145/7610579/93cb11f0-f99b-11e4-911f-ba0ee3348e19.png)

-ii.
-Click on Next and add a name for the Outgoing Emails and select the mailbox from the mailboxes created by you in the previous step.
+ii) Click on Next and add a name for the Outgoing Emails and select the mailbox from the mailboxes created by you in the previous step.

 ![5 1_mailbox_setup](https://cloud.githubusercontent.com/assets/8191145/7610587/98bd740a-f99b-11e4-8d36-df29e3d8e24f.png)